 Calaveras Big Trees State Park preserves the North Grove of giant sequoias that includes the "Discovery Tree" the first Sierra redwood, noted in 1852.
 This park offers camping, picnicking and trails, including the Three Senses Trail, one of the earliest accessible design trails in the state park system.
 The park is four miles northeast of Arnold on Highway 4.
-Phone (209) 795-2334.
+Phone (209) 795-2334 for more information.

 North Grove Campground: This campground has 9 accessible campsites.
 Sites have accessible tables and tent pads with firm surfaces.
 Restrooms with showers are accessible.

-Campfire Center: The campfire center has four spaces for wheelchair seating, and there is amplified sound.
+Campfire Center: The campfire center has 4 spaces for wheelchair seating, and there is amplified sound.
 A designated accessible parking space is about 300 feet from the campfire center on an accessible route.

 Beaver Creek: The White Fir Environmental Camp hike in campground has an accessible restroom and only two campsites, one of which is accessible.
 The accessible trail is approximately 1/8 mile from the accessible parking space.